Article body copy

 In video footage from the storm, the entire place looked like an underwater ruin, palms flopping limply like grass in wind, streets full of turbulent rivers.
 Wolfe hadn’t witnessed it firsthand.
 She’d obeyed evacuation orders and headed inland.
 There, she anxiously watched her city on news reports and Facebook videos, which showed rampaging floodwaters so high they would have risen, in some places, above her head.

-This part of the Florida coast hadn’t seen a hurricane in decades, but in light of predictions about the city’s future, the flood seemed ominous.
+This part of the Florida coast hadn’t seen a hurricane so severe in decades, but in light of predictions about the city’s future, the flood seemed ominous.
 St. Augustine city officials had already begun to imagine the ways that rising seas might make floods and storms more common and more damaging here.
 Three months earlier, the State of Florida and the US National Oceanic and Atmospheric Administration had released a study suggesting that just one more meter of water would afflict about 80 percent of the city’s seven historic districts with monthly “nuisance” flooding—an understated phrase for what can become a costly, hazardous, and mold-inducing problem.
 And an intense hurricane would flood most of the city’s historic buildings.
 Flood protection poses challenges for any structure, but historic ones have particular vulnerabilities.
 Even when it’s physically possible to haul a historic building out of harm’s way, put a dam around it, or patch it with modern materials, such changes may erase the details that inform interpretation of its history.

 With the waters receded, Wolfe saw how violently the invading sea had trashed the city.
 “I was driving through—I don’t want to say a war zone—but it felt like you’re going to a site of devastation,” she says.
 Downed fences.
 Fallen trees and debris.
 Signs wrenched off posts.
 Halloween pumpkins transported by floodwaters, heaped on the street.
 Sandbags piled on sidewalks.